mockery/mockery/README.markdown

 Mockery is released under a New BSD License.

-The current stable version is Mockery 0.7.2.
+The current released version for PEAR is 0.7.2.
+Composer users may instead opt to use the current master branch in lieu of using the more static 0.7.2 git tag.
 The build status of the current master branch is tracked by Travis CI:
 [![Build Status](https://secure.travis-ci.org/padraic/mockery.png)](http://travis-ci.org/padraic/mockery)